ahdinosaur/avo/README.md

 To describe what you see:

-- The block defines basic metadata like name and version (e.g. think `package.json` or `Cargo.toml`)
+- The plan defines basic metadata like name and version (e.g. think `package.json` or `Cargo.toml`)
-- The block defines parameters that it expects to receive
+- The plan defines parameters that it expects to receive
-- The block defines a `setup` function, which return a list of modules to install.
+- The plan defines a `setup` function, which return a list of modules to install.
-  - These modules can be defined in other places, in which case they are called.
+  - These modules can be defined as a user plan in other places, in which case they are called.
-  - There is a limited set of core operations, which are called like any other module.
+  - There is a limited set of core states, which are defined in Rust and called like any other module.

+Not shown but is included:

+- Like Salt Stack, there is a way to say this happens _before_ or _after_ this.

 Not shown but should be included:

 - Like Salt Stack, there should be something like "grains" that provide the details of the current system (operating system, etc).
   - This way you can write a block to be generic over any operating system.
-- Like Salt Stack, there should be a way to say this happens _before_ or _after_ this.

 As for the execution:

 - Given the inputs, the outputs should construct a tree.
-  - The branches are user modules, the leaves are core operations.
+  - The branches are user modules, the leaves are core states.
-- Then the tree can be constructed into a graph, where nodes are ordered based on parent-child or dependency relationships.
-  - This is a causality graph, so nodes that could happen at the same time should be grouped together.
-  - Each core operation should then be able to reduce a group of operations at the same causality into a single operation.
-- Then you should be able to view the tree in something like [ratatui](https://ratatui.rs/)
-  - See the progress of each node
-  - See the output of each leaf
+- The core states are evaluated from user-facing params into a sub-tree of atomic resources (each atomic resource representing one thing on your computer).
+- For each resource, find the current state of the resource on your computer, then compare with the desired state to determine a resource change.
+- Convert each resource change into a sub-tree of operations.
+- From the causality tree, find a minimal list of ordered epochs, where each epoch is a list of operations that can be applied together.
+- Merge all operations of the same type in the same epoch.
+- Iterate through each epoch in order, applying the operations.

-## Immutable (pure) packages
+## Immutable (pure) builds

-We could also have a
+We could also have an immutable build system, similar to Nix.

+Each build has:

+- inputs: from local files or the outputs of other builds
+- command: a command to run in a sandboxed directory with the inputs
+- outputs: what output files we want to store from the build

 ## Personal history